Raphs24/pdsnd_github/README.md

 ### Credits
 Credit to Udacity in providing the coding template, project workspace, three cities dataset and also guidelines or steps throughout this project as part of the RMIT Nanodegree program - Programming for Data Science with Python.

+Credit to Udacity for github project guidelines and formatting.